 The insistent, desperate correspondence evokes the 18th-century epistolary novel, most particularly Samuel Richardson’s Pamela, where the imprisoned heroine’s letters turn into a journal, as she despairs of anyone hearing her voice.
-Craig has observed that ‘Robust and delicate, [Gardam’s] novels have a curiously eighteenth-century flavour.’
-The author, in a beguiling dream sequence, lets Eliza ascend in a circus wheel with a dead man, to symbolize her freedom, which may signal the return to sanity Gardam talks of.
-I am not entirely convinced of this, and would argue that the wonder of the book comes from the open ending: is this the real Joan who has suddenly appeared, or has Eliza returned to her dreams?
+Craig has observed that: ‘Robust and delicate, [Gardam’s] novels have a curiously eighteenth-century flavour.’
+The author, in a beguiling dream sequence, lets Eliza ascend in a circus wheel with a dead man, to symbolize her freedom, which may signal the return to sanity Gardam talks of - but perhaps the rel wonder of the book comes from the open ending: is this the real Joan who has suddenly appeared, or has Eliza returned to her dreams?
 Ambiguity, possibility, imagination and freedom mark Gardam’s work, then, along with her interest in form, eccentricity, and the eighteenth century.

 If Gardam writes of the middle-aged and old, she is equally notable for her child heroines, and for the sophistication with which she treats them.
 Thus Bilgewater (1977) is a delicate coming-of-age novel characterised by the quirky intelligence of its narrator, a teenage girl able to see the absurdities of everyday life in a small town on the North East coast of England.
 For Gardam, the child or teenager as narrator has the added attraction of being outside accepted discourses, able to see the fissures and offer a challenge.
 This is a similar technique to that of the novelist Emma Tennant, although Gardam’s approach is lighter, less self-conscious and more comic.
 There is further evidence of this in a novel from the same period, God on the Rocks (1978):